5G Will Bring Back Carrier Locked Phones According To AT&T

 AT&T VP of radio networks and device design Gordon Mansfield said,

-“It’s not because there isn’t a desire and we don’t want to” have cross-compatibility.
+“It’s not because there isn’t a desire and we don’t want to have cross-compatibility.
 It’s just that nobody has figured out how to cram the 28GHz 5G that Verizon and T-Mobile are using, and AT&T’s 39GHz 5G, into one box yet.
-And while T-Mobile and Verizon are using similar 28GHz bands, T-Mobile is also putting 5G on the 600MHz band, which Verizon is not.
+And while T-Mobile and Verizon are using similar 28GHz bands, T-Mobile is also putting 5G on the 600MHz band, which Verizon is not.”

 AT&T, T Mobile, Verizon, and Sprint all plan to launch on the 5G network in 2019, and the early phones will likely have compatibility issues.